- Majors & Degrees

 - Doctor of Philosophy in Nursing (PhD)

-Saint Louis University School of Nursing is excited to offer the first Accelerated Generalist Masters of Science in Nursing (AGMSN) program in Missouri.
+Saint Louis University School of Nursing is excited to offer the first Accelerated Master's of Science in Nursing (AMSN) program in Missouri.
 This 21 month (5 semester) program is designed for individuals who are not Registered Nurses but have already earned a baccalaureate degree in another field.
 The graduate will earn a Master's of Science in Nursing (MSN) and be prepared to sit for both the nursing licensure exam and certification as a Clinical Nurse Leader.

 The Clinical Nurse Leader is a fast emerging role developed by the American Association of Colleges of Nursing in collaboration with leaders from nursing practice and nursing education (see here).
 The CNL provides leadership at the point of care focusing on outcomes measurement, risk assessment, quality improvement, interprofessional communication and evidence based practice.